-- Muscle biopsies must be scheduled at least 24 hours in advance of the procedure with a pathologist (to insure adequate time to procure required liquid nitrogen and dry ice for initial specimen processing and shipping). - Muscle biopsies should only be scheduled Monday through Thursday to avoid shipment during a weekend. - Muscle biopsies are processed following the Mayo Clinic Department of Pathology protocol (available by request.).
-If the patient's neurologist prefers reports from another reference laboratory, particularly UNMC, muscle biopsies can be sent there.
+- Muscle biopsies must be scheduled at least 24 hours in advance of the procedure with a pathologist (to insure adequate time to procure required liquid nitrogen and dry ice for initial specimen processing and shipping). - Muscle biopsies should only be scheduled Monday through Thursday to avoid shipment during a weekend. - Muscle biopsies are processed following the University of Iowa Department of Pathology protocol (available by request.)